Arturo-Granados/data-engineering-zoomcamp-2023/Week 1 vm/README.md

 3. User: The name of the user in the ssh keys
 4. IdentityFile: The path where is the gcp.pub file

-    Check that the file has been created correctly
+- Check that the file has been created correctly

-    Log in into anaconda with:
+-Log in into anaconda with:

-        less .bashrc
+`less .bashrc`

 close the terminal and open a new terminal and put the following comand:

-        ssh <vm name>
+`ssh <vm name>`

-    Install docker:
+-Install docker:

         sudo apt-get install docker.io
         sudo apt-get update

-    Connect vs code with the vm
+-Connect vs code with the vm

         intall the extention remote ssh
         clic in the ssh remote, select connect hosts select the host, select the os and enter your ssh file password

-    Install docker:
+-Install docker:

         sudo apt-get install docker.io

 note that if you try to run docker run hello-world, you will have problems

 run docker command without sudo: https://github.com/sindresorhus/guides/blob/main/docker-without-sudo.md

 Install docker compose
         create a new dir in the root path mkdir bin
         change to bin dir